KevinAst/feature-u/docs/benefits.md

 # Benefits

+There are many benefits in using **feature-u**!

-The benefits of using **feature-u** are many!
+The two fundamental artifacts from which most benefits are derived
+are:

+- A formal means by which features can collaborate with one another _({{book.guide.crossCom}})_, making them truly **plug-and-play**

+  - This includes the ability for
+    {{book.guide.crossCom_uiComposition}} to cross feature
+    boundaries.
+It even allows UI Content to be injected autonomously.
+This is something that has to be seen ... it shows off **feature-u** very well.

+- A significant reduction in boilerplate code through:

+  - Auto configuration of the frameworks in-use _(via plugin extensions - {{book.guide.detail_extendableAspects}})_

+  - Startup initialization that is encapsulated within features _(via {{book.guide.appLifeCycles}})_

-The list (accumulated below) can be directly correlated to the considerations that formed the basis of why **feature-u** was developed _(see: {{book.guide.why}})_.
+The following list of benefits can be directly correlated to the considerations that formed the basis of why **feature-u** was developed _(see: {{book.guide.why}})_.